Actindo-AG/Documentation/PIM/Operation/04_ManageView.md

 ![Product list](../../Assets/Screenshots/PIM/Products/List/Products.png "[Product list]")

-1. Select the desired settings for the view, you want to save:
+1. Select the desired settings for the view you want to save:
   + Click the *Language* drop-down list and select the desired language.
   + Click the *Channel* drop-down list and select the desired channel.
   + Click the *Catalog* drop-down list and select the desired catalog and category.